francisngo/francisngo/README.md

 * 🧐 I am currently learning AI Development + Machine Learning with Python
 * 📧 You can contact me at [francis.t.ngo@gmail.com](mailto:francis.t.ngo@gmail.com)
 * ⚡ In my freetime, I enjoy climbing, hiking, photography, making camp & cook videos, maintaining health, reading, exploring new food and coffee shops.
+* Fun Fact: I lived on the road for two years.
+I've been to 29 National Parks and know the best hot spring locations 😉